Prakhar416/Purplle-Inventory-Forecast/README.md

 - Containerizing the application with Docker and deploying to **GCP Cloud Run** (FastAPI).
 - Providing a lightweight serverless endpoint via **GCP Cloud Function** (Flask).

-The work represents careful analysis, iterative testing, and production-minded deployment — reflecting sustained effort, attention to reproducibility, and practical MLOps skills.

----

 ## 2. Project Structure
 ```